 Does Otter Fencing offer no obligation, free quotes?

 Yes.
-Please contact Otter Fencing to seek a quote for your new fence and or gates.
+Please contact Otter Fencing on 8791 2000 to seek a quote for your new fence and or gates.

 Does Otter Fencing provide an installation warranty?